abznak/testrepo/README.md

 http://github.github.com/github-flavored-markdown/

+> GitHub uses what we're calling "GitHub Flavored Markdown" (GFM) for messages, issues, and comments.

-GFM treats newlines in paragraph-like content as real line breaks, which is probably what you intended.
+> GFM treats newlines in paragraph-like content as real line breaks, which is probably what you intended.

 ## No wrap